caerwynj/notes/README.md

 - Benchmark linpack on arm; interpreted versus JIT versus C.
 - Link with arm neon library.
 - DNN inference library. libNC

-FreeCAD Inferno computer case &  keyboard design.
+- FreeCAD Inferno computer case &  keyboard design.

-PCB design
-- Walk through tutorial from beginning to end.
-STM32, AVR,
-- design breakout board

-JIT dead simple app with emu.
-How to debug JIT. gdb for emu and JIT.
-Test JIT on x86 linux.
+- GPU compute cluster on cloud with inferno.
+- python styx server for Keras or PyTorch models.

 http://doc.cat-v.org/inferno/4th_edition/release_notes/install

-GPU compute cluster on cloud with inferno.

-python styx server for Keras or PyTorch models.

 Use owen as labor exchange to manage job queue for building docker images in the k8s cluster instead of jenkins.

 I have 9p as a kernel module.
 How do I make use of that?
-Make use of it within docker too.
 What about fuse and ceph?
 NFS?

 Backup process: 3 copies, 2 on different media, 1 at a different location.